-- Critical COVID-19- Defined by the criteria for acute respiratory distress syndrome (ARDS), sepsis, septic shock, or other conditions that would normally require the provision of life-sustaining therapies such as mechanical ventilation (invasive or non-invasive) or vasopressor therapy. - Severe COVID-19- (Moderate cases are also included in this category) Defined by any of: - Oxygen saturation < 90% on room air;
+- 1. Critical COVID-19- Defined by the criteria for acute respiratory distress syndrome (ARDS), sepsis, septic shock, or other conditions that would normally require the provision of life-sustaining therapies such as mechanical ventilation (invasive or non-invasive) or vasopressor therapy. - 2.
+Severe COVID-19- Defined by any of: - Oxygen saturation < 90% on room air; - Respiratory rate > 30 breaths/min in children > 5 years old; ≥ 60 breaths/min in children < 2 months old; ≥ 50 in children 2-11 months old; and ≥ 40 in children 1-5 years old; - Signs of severe respiratory distress (accessory muscle use, inability to complete full sentences, and, in children, very severe chest wall in drawing, grunting, central cyanosis, or presence of any other general danger signs).

-- Respiratory rate \geq 60 breaths/min in children < 2 months old; \geq 50 in children 2-12 months old; \geq 40 in children 12-60 months old; and > 30 breaths/min in children > 60 months old; - Signs of severe respiratory distress (accessory muscle use, inability to complete full sentences, and, in children, very severe chest wall in drawing, grunting, central cyanosis, or presence of any other general danger signs). - 3.
-Non-severe COVID-19 Defined as absence of any criteria for severe or critical COVID-19.
+3. Non-severe COVID-19- Defined as absence of any criteria for severe or critical COVID-19.

-Saturation measurement in children is very difficult and unreliable, clinical judgment is very essential to treat a child with SpO_2 monitoring.
-So, in a clinical setting SpO_2 <94% should be meticulously monitored and if needed aggressive treatment as severe COVID-19 should be done.
+Saturation measurement in children is very difficult and unreliable, clinical judgment is very essential to treat a child with SpO2 monitoring.
+So, in a clinical setting SpO2 <92% should be meticulously monitored and if needed aggressive treatment as severe COVID-19 should be done.